SoumyaRanjan-1702/E-Pharmacy-Website-Chill-Pill/README.md

 # Chill-Pill (MERN Stack Website)
-E-commerce mobile responsive website for a homeopathic clinic where patients can get medicines and medical products at their doorstep.
+E-commerce mobile responsive website for a Pharmacy where patients can get medicines and medical products at their doorstep.